MicrosoftDocs/playfab-docs/playfab-docs/features/economy-v2/overview.md

 ## Which version of Economy should I use?

 You should use version 2, and if you're on version 1, you should look at upgrading.
 Although we are _not_ deprecating v1 and will maintain and support it for all titles, it's in bugfix-only mode; also, new Economy features are being developed only for version 2.
+Take a look at our [FAQ](faq.md) for more information on the differences between the two versions.

 ## Changes in key features